Previous Next

 Teyo scrunched up his face in dismay.
 "Even on my worse days I looked better than them," he slurred, waving his arm absentmindedly towards the room's entrance, threatening to knock an ornament from its shelf.
 His eyes widened as he noticed the snacks again and he half crawled, half dragged himself closer to them.
 "You were having a party and didn't invited me?"
 He asked, his mouth full of crisps and dip.

 "Does it look like a party?"
 The snapped response was overly short but something about being forced to acknowledge her solitude only cemented Conrad's annoyance at the evening in general.
-Spending a few hours in the lounge, even if she'd wound up serving behind the bar, would have been a preferrable way to wind down after a shoreleave that had been excessively 'interesting' but an inability to join in conversations about recent experiences, much less run the risk of sharing any of her own, had soured the idea of being around other people.
+Spending a few hours in the lounge, even if she'd wound up serving behind the bar, would have been a preferrable way to wind down after a shoreleave that had been excessively 'interesting' but on top of not feeling up to putting on a socially-acceptable façade, an inability to join in conversations about recent experiences, much less run the risk of sharing any of her own, had soured the idea of being around other people.
 "I was in the process of enjoying some peace and quiet, probably should have guessed that wouldn't last long."

 Little by little, Vivienne could feel her agitation specifically towards the Trill trickle away into a vat of far more generalised irritation.
 The trouble with that was it took away the potency of any banter she could fling at him and left her instead with the rather frazzled, weary tones of, "What are you doing here, Fenn?"
 If he was this drunk it stood to reason he'd been participating in some sort of soiree of his own.
 She couldn't imagine what had prompted him to abandon it and show up on her doorstep to steal her crisps.